c-scale-community/discussions/commmunity_guidelines.md

 Let’s leave our community better than we found it.

 ## If You See a Problem, Let Us Know
-[Moderators](mailto:community@c-scale.eu) have special authority; they are responsible for this forum.
+[Moderators](https://github.com/orgs/c-scale-community/people?query=role%3Aowner) have special authority; they are responsible for this forum.
 But so are you.
 With your help, moderators can be community facilitators, not just janitors or police.

 When you see bad behavior, don’t reply.
 It encourages the bad behavior by acknowledging it, consumes your energy, and wastes everyone’s time.
-Just **copy the link to the comment** and contact the [moderators](mailto:community@c-scale.eu), who will take appropriate action.
+Just **copy the link to the comment** and contact the [moderators](https://github.com/orgs/c-scale-community/people?query=role%3Aowner) at [community@c-scale.eu](mailto:community@c-scale.eu), who will take appropriate action.

 In order to maintain our community, moderators reserve the right to remove any content and any user account for any reason at any time.
 Moderators do not preview new posts; the moderators and site operators take no responsibility for any content posted by the community.